viventriglia/Fertility_and_child_mortality_rates/README.md

 # Facts against drama: fertility and child mortality rates

 [Gapminder](https://www.gapminder.org/) is an independent Swedish foundation with no political, religious or economic affiliations.
-This *fact tank* produces free resources, based on reliable statistics, promoting an easy-to-understand, **fact-based worldview** that is not overdramatic.
+This *fact tank* produces free resources, based on reliable statistics, promoting an easy-to-understand, **fact-based worldview** that is not overdramatic – as the usual narrative tends to be.

 **Statistics** is the science of *learning from data* and of reducing *complex* structures and trends to *succinct* **numerical descriptions** and *powerful* **visualisations**.
 As such, it is an essential tool for understanding our complex world as it is.